library(tidyverse)

 Describe the daily trend of the log of the daily mean revenue for

-before and after May 22, 2012
+each group of search_stays_on before and after May 22, 2012

 in one plot using lubridate and ggplot2.